Autonomous Delivery Startup Gatik Emerges From Stealth, Announces Partnership with Walmart

 Another Silicon Valley-based autonomous vehicle startup has emerged from stealth today.
 Gatik, based in Palo Alto, plans to deploy a fleet of Level 4 autonomous vehicles to support short-haul logistics for business to business (B2B) cargo delivery in urban areas.

-The company also announced today a partnership the world's biggest retailer Walmart, who signed on as a partner and will use Gatik's autonomous delivery vans to deliver products to customers.
+The company also announced today a partnership with the world's biggest retailer Walmart, who signed on as a partner and will use Gatik's autonomous delivery vans to deliver products to customers.
 Walmart plans to offer same-day grocery delivery at 1,600 stores by the end of the year.

 While much of the industry focuses on the movement of people with autonomous vehicles and ride-sharing, Gatik is aiming for a more efficient way to move goods, especially in dense urban areas.

-The company plans to use its autonomous vehicles for urban, short-haul logistics, a sector that falls somewhere between automated highway driving semi-trucks and the recent wave of smaller, last-mile autonomous delivery vehicles that are designed to travel on sidewalks, colleges campuses and business parks.
+The company plans to use its autonomous vehicles for urban, short-haul logistics, a sector that falls somewhere between automated highway driving semi-trucks and the recent wave of smaller, last-mile autonomous delivery vehicles that are designed to travel on sidewalks, college campuses and business parks.

 Gatik said its targeting third-party logistics (3PL) companies, consumer goods distributors, food and beverage distributors, medical and pharmaceutical distributors and auto parts distributors as its customers.